RabbitCrab/Chinese-Character-Traditional-Scene-Text/README.md

 # Chinese Character (Traditional) Scene Text

 This code is used for the competition [繁體中文場景文字辨識競賽－進階賽：繁體中文場景文字辨識](https://tbrain.trendmicro.com.tw/Competitions/Details/16).
 The competition is about scene text recognition in Taiwan (Traditional Chinese).
-This code included [YOLOv5](https://github.com/ultralytics/yolov5) for text detection and [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch) for Chinese character image classification.
-The dataset for text detection included [Google Landmarks Dataset V2](https://github.com/cvdfoundation/google-landmark) as background image while for image classification included [Single_char_image_generator](https://github.com/rachellin0105/Single_char_image_generator) as character generator.
+This code assembled [YOLOv5](https://github.com/ultralytics/yolov5) and [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch) in one.
+YOLOv5 for text detection and EfficientNet-PyTorch for Chinese character image classification.
+The dataset for text detection included [Google Landmarks Dataset V2](https://github.com/cvdfoundation/google-landmark) as background images while for image classification included [Single_char_image_generator](https://github.com/rachellin0105/Single_char_image_generator) as character generator.
 Both the dataset also included the data given by the organiser.

 ---
 <font size = "3">